 Make Debt Work for You

-Debt doesn’t have to be scary.
-When you understand the difference between a good and a bad score, it becomes a tool you can use to build your future.
+When you understand the difference between good debt vs bad debt, it becomes a tool you can use to build your future.
 Always ask yourself before borrowing, Will this increase my financial security or drain it?
-Once you start viewing debt as something you control instead of something that controls you, you’ll make smarter decisions and move closer to real financial freedom.
+Once you start viewing debt as something you control, you’ll make smarter decisions and move closer to real financial freedom.
+Learning debt strategies for achieving financial freedom can guide your journey.